 “So, professor - are you ready for this?”
 Wicker’s voice was low when they were finally ready to set out.

 “Can I lie and say yes?”
-Coleman tried to smile, but instead of relief felt only the trickle of mud down his cheeks.
+Caldwell tried to smile, but instead of relief felt only the trickle of mud down his cheeks.
 “I do not have great faith in our chances.”

 “I have great faith in this,” Wicker replied, and patted his bag of dynamite.
 “It’s not every night I get to hunt Germans, and I have never - in the entire history of my family line - heard of anyone in my family who has hunted the beast that we face tonight.”